aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-open-xml-sdk/_index.md

 * Convert documents between many popular document formats, including converting to PDF, XPS, and printing, to make it look exactly like Microsoft Word would convert it
 * And others

+{{% alert color="primary" %}}

+Explore [the source code examples of Aspose.Words for .NET features in comparison with the OpenXML SDK](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/AsposeWordsVsOpenXMLv1.2).
+To use these source code examples, you will need to reference Aspose.Words for .NET in your project.

+{{% /alert %}}

 In the following sections, we will take a closer look at some of the features and abilities provided by Aspose.Words.

 ### Security